aws-samples/aws-security-hub-response-and-remediation/README.md

 -	**4.1 – “Ensure no security groups allow ingress from 0.0.0.0/0 to port 22”**
 -	**4.2 – “Ensure no security groups allow ingress from 0.0.0.0/0 to port 3389”**
     - A Lambda function will parse out the Security Group information from the finding and calls the Systems Manager StartAutomationExecution API to run the Automation document `AWS-DisablePublicAccessForSecurityGroup` to remove 0.0.0.0/0 rules from the Security Group.
 You will need to follow-up in the Automation console, if the automation is executed successfully a Note will be added to the Security Hub finding.
+-	**4.3 – “Ensure the default security group of every VPC restricts all traffic”**
+    - A Lambda function will parse out the Security Group information from the finding and use an EC2 resource to iterate through ingress and egress IP permissions and then revoke them if they exist.
+If any rules were removed from the default security group a Note will be added reflecting this.
+This playbook should technically work on other Security Group findings if their Group ID is provided in `Resource.Details.Other` within the ASFF.

 #### Custom Playbooks (2 Playbooks):